nvictus/pqdict/README.rst

 Priority Queue Dictionary (pqdict)
 ==================================

-An indexed priority queue implementation written in Python.
+Implementation of an indexed priority queue written in pure Python.
 The ``PQDict`` class provides the ``MutableMapping`` protocol and its instances operate like regular Python dictionaries with a couple extra methods.
 Think of a Priority Queue Dictionary as a mapping of